The Most and Least Volatile Currency Pairs in 2019

-You're probably familiar with such a concept as «volatility».
-If not, we recommend you to get more information on the subject before reading the article.
+You're probably familiar with the concept «volatility».
+If not, we recommend you to get more information on the subject before reading this article.

 According to the definition of volatility, we should note that it tends to change in the course of time and is not a constant.